agile-ts/agile/packages/react/README.md

   }
 ```

-## Class Component: `AgileHOC`
+## 🗿 Class Component: `AgileHOC`
 `AgileHOC` is a class that gets wrapped around a Component Class to update its props
- based on the State Value and cause rerender
+ based on the Agile Instances (State, Collection, ..) and causes rerender on it.
 ```tsx
 class Component extends React.Component {
   render() {